-To enable the Database Agent to collect data, you must add and configure a Database Collector for each database instance that you want to monitor.
+To enable the Database Agent to collect data, you must add and configure a Database Collector for each database that you want to monitor.
 The Database Collector is the process that runs within the Database Agent to collect performance metrics about your database instances and database servers.

 Required Database Permissions